macCesar/imgconvert-cli/readme.md

 ## Configuration File

-The configuration file `.imgconverter.config.json` allows you to define custom presets and environments.
+The configuration file `.imgconverter.config.json` allows you to define custom presets.
 This file is automatically created in the current working directory when you run `imgconvert config`.

 ### Configuration Parameters

 - **presets**: Define custom presets for different use cases.
 Each preset can specify `format`, `quality`, `width`, `height`, and `output`.
-- **environments**: Define settings for different environments.
-Each environment can specify whether to `replace` original files and the `output` directory.
 - **width**: Default width for image resizing.
 - **height**: Default height for image resizing.
 - **quality**: Default quality for image compression.